thekrishpatel/Chat_Application/README.md

 4. Enter the server's IP address and port number in the client application to establish a connection.
 5. Start chatting in real-time!

+## Group Chat (Additional Feature)

+This repository also includes a group chat feature that allows multiple users to join a chat room and communicate simultaneously.
+Here's how it works:

+1. **Server:** One computer acts as the server, hosting the chat room.
+2. **Clients:** Multiple clients can connect to the server's IP address and port number.
+3. **Group Chat:** Users can send messages to the chat room, and all connected clients will receive and display the messages.

 ## Contributing

 If you're interested in contributing to this project or exploring the code further, feel free to fork this repository and create a pull request.
 Your contributions are highly appreciated!